QuantumXenon/origins-plus-plus/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: QuantumXenon

 ---
-*Please check the pinned issue "Solutions to Frequent Issues" before posting a new report*
+*Please check the pinned issues "Solutions to Frequent Issues" and "Known Forge Issues" before posting a new report*

 **Loader**
 Forge or Fabric?